aureat/ivy-mini/README.md

 # Ivy-lang
-A programming language written in python.
+A programming language with mostly javascript syntax written in python.
 Ivy Language was developed as a research project to understand how dynamic and modifiable can you make a programming language.
 An ivy program nd modify attributes

 # Features
 * Dynamically Typed
 * Expressions and Statements
+* Error Tracebacks
 * Object Attributes
 * Binary Operations
 * Conditional Control Flow